malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Curiously, as observed by Baars (citation, pp ref), humans don't appear to have experiential awareness of this competition / cooperation process.
 Rather, we observe only a sort of stabilized outcome.
 So perhaps this is a first-order concern, at least in humans.
 But in principle it could also be a meta-management concern.

-## Certainty measurement / reaction
-todo: Eg: low level simulations linking certainty encoding to attention.
-Not sure how used for meta mgtmt, but has a plausible low level mechanism.

-# III.2 Interlude: Mechanisms of Standard Control Processes
+# III.2 Interlude: Mechanisms of First-order Control Processes

-What form might meta-management take.
-In order to answer that question I shall first present a review of different architectures for standard control (ie: non meta-management).

-_..todo...maybe now diagram all the component parts of an AI RL learning algorithm, so we can see what meta-management is already incorporated._
+In order to elaborate more fully on the possible implementation details of meta-management, I need first a more detailed description of the first-order control processes that it might operate against.
+This chapter examines a small selection of different architectures for first-order control.

 In AI, a common scenario is to train a simulated robot to navigate within a virtual environment.
 It is common to incorporate a Neural Network (NN) as part of the control system and to use Reinforcement Learning (RL) to train that neural network.
 Several broad options exist for the architecture of the control algorithm.
-These can be framed as a progression of improvements, that lead to increasingly better adaptability.
-The progress is illustrated in the diagram below, and outlined as follows.
+These can be framed as a progression of improvements that lead to increasingly better adaptability.
+The progress is illustrated in the diagram below, and outlined in what follows.

-_...todo...update wording below to use "policy" instead of "function"._

 ![standard control algorithms](files/A-coherent-theory-v1-std-control-algs.drawio.png)

 * _**Control algorithms.** A graduation of increasingly adaptive control algorithms in an embodied controller.
-Training algorithm connectivities simplified or it is entirely omitted for the sake of simplicity.
-A) A so called "model-free" parameterised function that produces action without awareness of its own state.
-B) Model-free parameterised function that is aware of its own state.
+Some training algorithm connectivities have been simplified or omitted for the sake of simplicity.
+A) A so called "model-free" _policy_ network that produces action without awareness of the dynamics of the agent itself.
+B) Model-free policy network that is aware of the state of its body.
 C) A so called "model-based" planner that predicts entire trajectories in order to choose the best action, with or without awareness of its own state.
-D) a hybrid that employs model-free control with a planner to observe and protect against major errors._

-_..todo.. for all of the sections that follow:_
-- _need to describe the algorithms better, and more formally._
-- _look at industry explanations_
+D) Iterative convergence......todo...._

 ## Stateless reactive control process
 In the most simple case, a _policy_ NN simply predicts the best action given a sensory input about the environment.
 A typical example is a robot car with very simple choices of actions: stop/go, left/right/forwards.
 The robot observes its surroundings using, for example, vision, sonar, or laser.
 The dynamics of the robot itself are ignored.
 The robot is assumed to produce the required action immediately; for example that no time is taken while the robots changes its steering angle.

 This kind of agent is known as _model-free_, because it lacks an explicit model of the state-space in which it operates.
-For example, it has no possibility to predict expected outcomes of actions and to detect when actual outcomes diverge from expectation.
+For example, it has no ability to predict expected outcomes of actions and to detect when actual outcomes diverge from expectation.

+The training is done by the RL algorithm, which is hand-written by researchers.
 The RL algorithm is really the thing with the smarts here.
 It has access to much information that the agent does not.
 For example, it knows what the training goal is (eg: to navigate a race course), it knows the ground truth position and orientation of the robot at all times, and it knows how "costly" each robot action was relative to the goal.
 From that information it computes a _loss function_ as the time-devalued sum of those action costs [citation, and details].
-That loss function is then used via back propagation to update the weights within the NN.
+The loss function effectively computes a unit-neutral measure that has the characteristic that lower loss values indicate behaviour is closer to ideal, without needing to know exactly what ideal is.
+That loss function is then used via gradient descent and back propagation to update the weights within the NN.

 In the earlier days of neural network research, including deep learning, many of the problems addressed were of this very simple form.

 ## Stateful reactive control process
 A small improvement enables the agent to cope with its own dynamics.

 Here the agent has information about its own state.
-For example, information about the current steering angle and speed of the robot car's wheels. ....[citation needed].... how does that actually improve things?
+For example, a car robot may have information about its current steering angle and speed of its wheels.
+This enables the robot to implicitly take into account the dynamics of its own physical properties when inferring the next action.

 A particular scalability problem afflicts reactive control processes for more realistic real-world scenarios.
 In the real world, the best trajectory is a function not just of the initial state, but also of the goal at the time.
-Here the policy NN learns a probability distribution `P(a|s,g)`.
-The potential range of goals could be large, and thus the dimensionality of the distribution is exponentially larger than `P(a|s)` alone.
-And this solution only generalises to new goals that are similar to ones seen at training time.
+Here the policy NN learns a probability distribution $`P(a|s,g)`$.
+The potential range of goals could be large, and thus the dimensionality of the distribution is exponentially larger than $`P(a|s)`$ alone.
+Furthermore, the policy network only generalises to new goals that are similar to ones seen at training time.

 ## Planning control process
-A significant improvement to adaptability and reduction in training time is seen in AI research by incorporating a planner into the control process.
-Here, a model is incorporated that predicts the effect of an action on the state of the environment and on the agent's own state.
+A significant improvement to adaptability and reduction in training time is seen in AI research by incorporating a _causal model_ with a _planner_ into the control process.
+Here, a model is learnt that predicts the effect of an action on the state of the environment and on the agent's own state.
 Rather than predicting a single best action, the agent simulates a trajectory from its current state via a sequence of actions to see where it may end up.
 It does that multiple times with multiple trajectories.
-It completes each step by picking the best trajectory tried, and the first action from that trajectory.
-Then it repeats the whole process again for the next timestep.
+It completes each action step by picking the best trajectory tried, and executing only the first action from that trajectory.
+Then it repeats the whole process again for the next action step.

-Compared to reactive control processes.
-Such a solution has a significant advantage in the real world where the most appropriate action depends on the goal at the time.
-The planner learns a model P(s'|s,a).
+Compared to reactive control processes, such a solution has a significant advantage in the real world where the most appropriate action depends on the goal at the time.
+The planner learns a model $`P(s'|s,a)`$.
 The model is not parameterised by goal, as the goal needs only be considered at the time of planning.
-Additionally, the same model parameters can be updated from experience regardless of the goal that was being followed at the time.
-So the model generalises well to totally unseen goals.
+Thus the same model suffices to work with many goals, including goals never seen during training.
+Additionally, during training the same model parameters can be updated from experience regardless of the goal that was being followed at the time.

 A key feature of this control algorithm is the use of _simulation_ when considering different possible trajectories.
 A simulated sequence of actions can often be run orders of magnitude faster than actually carrying out the same sequence of actions.
 Negative outcomes in a simulation have no impact on the agent except for the time spent running the simulation.
-And simulations can even be used to train other systems.......todo: [citation] example of EM where problem space is split into multiple models.

 Unfortunately, this planning approach can also be computationally inefficient.
 In a naive implementation an extensive amount of computations are performed that are completely discarded and repeated again.
 It also doesn't scale well into long trajectories of high-resolution.
 Various optimisations exist.
 One particularly relevant optimisation is to use a planner to produce a course-grained high-level trajectory, and to use a reactive control process for the fine-grained motion control.
 In such a setup, the next point in the high-level trajectory sets a dynamic goal that is fed into the reactive control process as an additional input. [citations]

 Note that the structure and algorithm of the planner is far from given.
 It too has many parameters.
-In AI research the planning algorithm is typically chosen beforehand.
-In a biological setting, the planning algorithm itself may be learned from experimentation and instruction.
+In AI research the planning algorithm is typically chosen beforehand and hand-written.
+In a biological setting, the planning algorithm itself is likely learned from experimentation and instruction.

 _...todo....this needs better phrasing.
 I think I should accept that the planner is multi-step, and that meta-management is incorporated into the hard-coded planner implementation, but that it's all totally different for a biological setting:_
 _- In most AI research today, a planning control process is still a single-step control process: each env + body state inference is associated with a single pass through its control process and an immediate choice of action.
 Any apparent multi-step processing, such as within the planner, are typically hard-coded by AI engineers.
 The planning process is not controlled by a learned NN.
 In biology, such a hard-coded static planner does not exist.
 The biological organism needs to learn how to do and control such a process itself._